 This post uses the Amazon Management Console to implement this solution, but you can also use AWS CLI.

 Creating security groups

 Start by creating two security groups: one for the Amazon OpenSearch Service VPC endpoint (

 es-sec-grp) and another for the delivery stream (

 kdf-sec-grp).
 Create security groups without any rules first.
 After you have created them, set the inbound and outbound rules.
 The following table summarizes these rules.

-Creating an Amazon Elasticsearch Service VPC endpoint
+Creating an Amazon OpenSearch Service VPC endpoint

 - For Deployment Type and Latest Version, choose Development and Testing.